 Visit your T-Mobile online account and access the phone you’d like to unlock under ‘View Account’ then ‘Lines and Devices’.
 Submit the request to unlock that device and wait for the confirmation email.

-Verizon will automatically unlock a device when it becomes eligible.
+Verizon has one of the most consumer-friendly unlocking policies because it will automatically unlock a device sixty days after purchase.
 If you have any trouble with this, you’ll have to contact the Verizon Customer Support Team to have your iPhone unlocked.

-If you need your device unlocked for international travel, or your device doesn’t unlock automatically, you’ll have to contact Sprint Customer Service.
+If you need your device unlocked for international travel, or your device doesn’t unlock automatically, you can contact Sprint Customer Service.

 Note – This information is subject to change as T-Mobile and Sprint have just completed their merger.
 Although the official word as of August 2020 is that the unlocking policy will remain the same, you can check the latest information regarding Sprint’s device unlock policy here.

 Now that the carrier has (hopefully) unlocked your phone; put the new carrier’s SIM card into your phone.
 If you do not have a new SIM card yet (like you’re waiting to travel), back up your iPhone, reset it, then restore it with all of your data.

 Doing a reset will ensure it is unlocked and ready for international travel.
 Before leaving, try to use another friend or family member’s SIM card (preferably AT&T or T-Mobile) in your phone to ensure it will work on the GSM network.

 Can I use a third-party site to unlock my device?

 There are a lot of websites that promise to unlock your iPhone, especially the older models like the ones mentioned in this article.
 Unfortunately, it isn’t likely that any of these websites will have access to the information necessary to perform a successful unlock.